ValueAct's Ubben cheers BlackRock's new stance on climate change

 “I want to go slowly,” Ubben said, noting that he needs to take time to construct the fund carefully and spend time identifying the portfolio companies.
 And he still has to find ways to catalyze real change with these types of investments.

-One of the Spring fund’s investments is Hawaiian Electric (HE.N) where Ubben has been pushing for the company to consider outsiders to replace CEO Constance Lau.
+One of the Spring fund’s investments is Hawaiian Electric Industries where Ubben has been pushing for changes and said several times that he would like the company to consider outsiders in its succession planning for CEO Constance Lau.
+Lau has been CEO since 2006 and board chair Jeffrey Watanabe said in a regulatory filing last year that the company has “robust, timely and appropriate succession planning processes in place.”

 Ubben said ValueAct is working with the company and declined to say whether he wants a board seat to help hasten change.

 Ubben said most companies were guilty of short-term thinking, and only about a third of corporate chiefs want to do good by, for example, investing in clean energy or boosting employee wages.